abarax/resume/resume.md

 *   Python
 *	Java
+* 	Clojure
 * 	EJB
 *	OSB
 *   Weblogic
 *   ANTLR
 *   Coherence
 *   Spring
+*	Ember
+* 	JQuery

 Personal Projects
 ------------------

+*	**Matasano Crypto Challenges**

+The [Matasano Crypto Challenges!](http://www.matasano.com/articles/crypto-challenges/) are a set of increasingly difficult programming tasks that take challengers through the depths of implementing basic crypto primitives and then through the various weaknesses and attacks against them.
+This has been a fantastic learning experience and I am happy to share my code with those that are interested, although that takes out a lot of the fun in doing them.
+I implemnted the first three sets in Python and then started again in Clojure.

+Skills/Knowledge Gained:
+	- A deeper understanding of Python and Clojure programming.
+	- A much deeper understanding of Cryptographic primitives and algorithms.
+	- Knowledge of various weaknesses in crypto systems and the attacks associated.

 *	**Autonomous Robot**